abitabir/yordevs-quiz-night-2023/README.md

 # Yordevs Quiz Night 2023

-We bid you welcome to the final Yordevs event of the term, where you'll put your programming and web development skills to the test for a chance to win a voucher!
+We bid you welcome to the final Yordevs event of the term, where you'll put your web development and programming skills to the test for a chance to win a voucher!

 As a quiz participant you will get free pizza!
 Please fill out the Google Form [here](https://quiz.yordevs.com), if you haven't already.
 The Yordevs AGM will also follow this event!
 You can nominate yourself beforehand [here](https://nominations.yordevs.com).

 You can work individually or in a group.
+Choose one of the four answers for every question.
 You have half an hour to answer these questions.
-If you are following the quiz out of person, please email yordevs@yusu.org your answers by 6:35pm to qualify for the prizes!
+Email your answers to yordevs@yusu.org by 6:35pm to qualify for the prizes!
 Answers will be revealed at 6:35pm.
-Prizes will be awarded to one nominated member of the winning teams via email following the event, and it will be their responsibility to split the prize amongst the team.
+Prizes will be awarded to one chosen member of the winning teams via email following the event, and it will be their responsibility to split the prize amongst the team.

 If you're _really_ stuck, ask us for a quick nudge.[^1] Good luck!